If you're going freelance, then you should be careful about how you spend your money when setting things up.

 The ultimate timer that's insanely simple – this time tracking tool claims to be an "instant productivity boost".
 You can have an unlimited number of projects and clients; you can colour code each of your projects; you can set billable rates; share time reports and even track time while offline.
 Perfect.

-Staying in touch with your team as well as your clients can be challenging.
-Especially when you're all based in different parts of the world.
+Staying in touch with your team and clients can be challenging when you're based all over the world.
 Yes, email can help – but only to a certain extent.
 That's when you need to consider some of the following powerful tools that will help you communicate more effectively.

 Can you believe Slack is a messaging app for teams who put robots on Mars!
 NASA's Jet Propulsion Lab is one of tens of thousands of teams across the world using Slack to make their working lives simpler, more pleasant, and more productive.
 And don't even get me started on the fun that can be had with "/giphy".